 - Wildlife: Near some of the islands you can see dolphins, whales, sea turtles, manta rays, giant clams, and dugongs (sea cows).

 - Crocodiles: Be careful if you swim near Matahari Island or Tuangku Island (Haloban village), especially after dark.
-Crocodiles have been seen at both of these islands, and a local snorkeler was killed at Matahari.
+Crocodiles have been seen at both of these islands, and a local snorkeler was killed by one at Matahari.
 The other islands aren’t known to have any crocs.
 Just stay away from swamps and mangroves, and you’ll be fine.

 Best Time To Visit

 The Banyak Islands in Indonesia are good to visit all year round.

 North Sumatra has a tropical rainforest climate that doesn’t follow the same weather patterns as the rest of Indonesia, so every month is rainy.